Playground Renewal Program (2025-2026)

 Or just don’t!
 Playground is perfect as is

-L asked 3 months ago
+L asked 10 months ago

 Hi L, thanks for your comment.
 The City is required to renew playgrounds when they have reached their end of life to ensure safety for our community.

 • Share Please please reconsider the use of anything resembling a rope bridge or stairs.
 Especially at Splendid Park.
 There are so many families with small toddlers that use this park and this would make it completely unusable for us.
 I does not look like safety has been a big consideration in the upgrades but it needs to be. on Facebook Share Please please reconsider the use of anything resembling a rope bridge or stairs.
 Especially at Splendid Park.
 There are so many families with small toddlers that use this park and this would make it completely unusable for us.
-I does not look like safety has been a big consideration in the upgrades but it needs to be. on Twitter Share Please please reconsider the use of anything resembling a rope bridge or stairs.
+I does not look like safety has been a big consideration in the upgrades but it needs to be. on X (formerly Twitter) Share Please please reconsider the use of anything resembling a rope bridge or stairs.
 Especially at Splendid Park.
 There are so many families with small toddlers that use this park and this would make it completely unusable for us.
 I does not look like safety has been a big consideration in the upgrades but it needs to be. on Linkedin Email Please please reconsider the use of anything resembling a rope bridge or stairs.
 Especially at Splendid Park.
 There are so many families with small toddlers that use this park and this would make it completely unusable for us.
 I does not look like safety has been a big consideration in the upgrades but it needs to be. link

 Please please reconsider the use of anything resembling a rope bridge or stairs.
 Especially at Splendid Park.
 There are so many families with small toddlers that use this park and this would make it completely unusable for us.
 I does not look like safety has been a big consideration in the upgrades but it needs to be.

-Cass asked 3 months ago
+Cass asked 9 months ago

 Hi Cass, thank you so much for your comment.
 Unfortunately, the consultation has now closed.
 However, we can confirm that the playground is designed as per Australian Standard and will undergo a playcheck by a certified consultant when constructed.